tdanford/ffauto/README.md

 Tools for managing my fantasy football draft and team.

+I wrote most of this in ~40 minutes before my first ever draft, so there are zero comments and zero interface.
+It's a standalone program that's run from the command-line and works off of static text files (for now).

 Right now, the only code present here is some rudimentary stuff for managing a draft.
 It's all under the package
     tdanford.ffauto.draft